wp-plugins/cuca-validator/readme.txt

 == Description ==

-CuCa Validator comes to prevent spam to overflow into your site.
+CuCa Validator comes to prevent spam to overflow into your site, using captchas.
-Each module is handled by a shortcode and can easily be added into any post/page.
+Each captcha module is handled by a shortcode and can easily be added into any post/page.
 CuCa Validator can handle any form.
 Set up the captcha difficulty from the admin page.
-Maximize your captcha experience by choosing one of the skins and have it adapt to your site theme.
+Maximize your captcha experience by choosing one of the skins and have it adapt the best to your site theme.

 **CuCa Math Validator** Makes you solve a simple math operation to validate the form and let you continue your navigation.